How do you apply for Financial Aid?

 - current bank and brokerage statements,

 - FSA IDs.
-If you do not have a FSA ID, you will be able to create one as you start the FAFSA.
-If you prefer, you can sign up for one by clicking here .
-If you are a dependent student, your parent will also need a FSA ID.
+If you do not have an FSA ID, you will be able to create one as you start the FAFSA.
+If you prefer, you can sign up for one by clicking here.
+If you are a dependent student, your parent will also need an FSA ID.
 The FSA ID allows you to sign the FAFSA electronically rather than submitting a paper signature page.

-- Use the IRS Data Retrieval Tool (DRT) while filling out the FAFSA, if the option is available to you.
-This ensures the information from your tax return is accurately transferred into your application from the IRS, be sure the name and address you enter in the DRT matches your tax return exactly.
-This option will not be available to you if you indicated that you filed an amended, Puerto Rican, or foreign tax return, if you filed in the last 3 weeks, or if your marital status is married and your tax filing status is "Married Filing Separately", "Single" or "Head of Household".
+- Within the FAFSA, you may be able to use the IRS Data Retrieval Tool (DRT), to securely transfer your tax data from the IRS.
+The DRT ensures the information from your tax return is accurately transferred into your application from the IRS, be sure the name and address you enter in the DRT matches your tax return exactly.
+This option will not be available to you if you indicated that you filed an amended, Puerto Rican, or foreign tax return; if you filed in the last 3 weeks; or if your marital status is married and your tax filing status is "Married Filing Separately", "Single" or "Head of Household".

 - You will receive a Student Aid Report (SAR) when your FAFSA has been processed.
 If you entered an email address, you will receive an email notifying you when your FAFSA has been processed.
 If you did not enter an email address, you will receive a paper SAR in the mail within 4 weeks.
 When you receive the SAR, review the information to make sure that it is correct.
 If you find an error, log back into your FAFSA and submit corrections.